HardlyDifficult/Tutorials/Outline.md

  - Right click in 'Hierarchy' and 'Create Empty'.
  - Rename to "Platform".
- - Ensure the transform is at defaults (position 0, rotation 0, scale 1) for both the Platform and the sprite "spritesheet_ground_72".
+ - Ensure the Transform is at defaults (position 0, rotation 0, scale 1) for both the Platform and the sprite "spritesheet_ground_72".

 <img src="http://i.imgur.com/FAkZf1H.png" width=50% />